 Photography is how I share my voice with the world.

-“Growing up in San Diego I was either drawing on the nearest napkin during family dinner night, singing into the mirror with my favorite hairbrush or acting out funny scenes with my barbies…I LOVED thinking creatively!”
+“Growing up in San Diego I was either drawing on the nearest napkin during family dinners, singing into the mirror with my favorite hairbrush or acting out funny scenes with my barbies.
+Today I have taken my love for the arts and blended it with the human condition and seeing reality as it truly is…BREATHTAKING!”

 “After the passing of my father from Alzheimer’s Disease, the lens in which I viewed my life changed forever.”